Florentine Delights and Tuscan Side-Trips

 Overlooking the city from across the river, this square has a superb view of Florence and the stunning dome of the Duomo.
-It’s worth the 30-minute hike, drive, or bus ride.
+It's worth the 25-minute hike, taxi, or bus ride.
 It makes sense to take a taxi or ride the bus up and then enjoy the easy downhill walk back into town.
 An inviting café (open seasonally) with great views is just below the overlook, but the best photos are taken from the street immediately below the overlook.
 Off the west side of the piazza is a somewhat hidden terrace, an excellent place to retreat from the mobs.
 After dark, the square is packed with school kids licking ice cream and each other.

 The off-kilter Tower parallels Pisa's history.
 It was started in the late 12th century, when Pisa was at its peak: one of the world's richest, most powerful, and most sophisticated cities.
 Pisans had built their huge cathedral to reflect their city's superpower status, and the cathedral's bell tower was the perfect complement.
 But as Pisa's power declined, the Tower reclined, and ever since, both have required a great deal of effort to prop.
 However, after a 10-year renovation, the Tower's been stabilized.
 You can see it for free, and admire it in all its cockeyed glory, or, for a fee, climb up for a commanding view.